thegetty/quire-docs/CONTRIBUTING.md

 ## Learn About Contributing to Quire

 Developed by Getty, Quire is a digital publishing tool that can create dynamic publications in a variety of formats, including web, print, and e-book.
-Quire is an ideal tool for anyone seeking to publish beautiful, scholarly digital books optimized for visual imagery and designed to ensure their content is widely accessible and stable.
+Quire is an ideal tool for publishing beautiful, scholarly digital books optimized for visual imagery and designed to ensure publication content is widely accessible and stable.

 Quire is open source and free to use.
 View Quire's [3-clause BSD open source license](https://github.com/thegetty/quire/blob/main/LICENSE).
 Please note: Quire v1 is currently in a pre-release phase.
 Testing and improvements are ongoing.

-There are the two Quire repositories hosted on GitHub:
+There are three Quire repositories hosted on GitHub:

 - [**quire**](https://github.com/thegetty/quire): Quire’s primary repository, with the command-line interface and 11ty template packages
-- [**quire-starter-default**](https://github.com/thegetty/quire-starter-default) The default starter content for a Quire project
+- [**quire-starter-default**](https://github.com/thegetty/quire-starter-default): The default starter content for a Quire project
 - [**quire-docs**](https://github.com/thegetty/quire-docs): Quire website and documentation.

 You are currently in the **quire-docs** repository.
 Our website and documentation are actually built using Quire.
 That means contributing to this repo will give you an opportunity to work on a live Quire project.
 The process may be familiar for some, and for others, it will be a good way to familiarize yourself with the tool.

 **On the Quire website you will notice two sets of documentation: v0 for the legacy version of Quire and v1 for the latest version.
 All new projects are created in the latest version of Quire.
 However, the Quire website is still running on the legacy version.
-This means that if you plan on contributing the documentation and want to preivew your changes, you must [install the legacy version Quire](https://quire.getty.edu/docs-v1/install-uninstall/#re-install-legacy-versions-of-quire).
+This means that if you plan on contributing the documentation and want to preivew your changes, you must [install the legacy version of Quire](https://quire.getty.edu/docs-v1/install-uninstall/#re-install-legacy-versions-of-quire).
 If you have questions or need assistance email us at quire@getty.edu.**

 **We will only be accepting contributions related to the v1 documentation.**